E-Levy: Government does not intend securitizing – John Kumah

 Let me say on authority that such has been taken by the Ministry and there has not been a meeting held to consider such a decision, the Deputy Minister who is also a Member of Parliament for Ejisu Constituency in the Ashanti Region explained.

-He was categorical in saying that the revenue accrued from E-levy will be channeled into the establishment of the You Start programme to create some one million jobs for the youth in three years’ time
+He was categorical in saying that the revenue accrued from E-levy will be channelled into the establishment of the You Start programme to create someone million jobs for the youth in three years’ time

 The second priority area of the E-levy is ensuring prompt payment to contractors to boost the infrastructure development needs of the country.